Achintya-AppDirect03/my_Second_code/README.md

 happens to be my second code
-time to leave the planet , so much of outlandish creatures pursuing  b.tech in graphic era university
+time to leave the planet , so much of outlandish creatures pursuing  b.tech in graphic era university currently working in the AppDirect india pvt ltd